nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 Blank lines and lines beginning with a "#" character are ignored.
 All locales implicitly inherit the symbol information for English, though any of this information can be overridden.

-The file contains two sections.
+The file contains two sections, [complex symbols](#toc9) and [symbols](#toc10).

+#### Translating this file {#TranslatingSymbolsFile}
+Translations for symbols.dic happen on SVN following [this process](https://github.com/nvaccess/nvda/wiki/TranslatingUsingAutomaticProcess).
+See the file [locale\en\symbols.dic](https://github.com/nvaccess/nvda/blob/master/source/locale/en/symbols.dic) for the English definitions which are inherited for all locales.

 #### Defining Complex Symbols {#toc9}